-In preparing this manual, we divided the product into its major systems.
-These systems became the manual's chapters.
-All information for a particular system from adjustment through disassembly and inspection is located in a single chapter.
+In this manual, the product is divided into its major systems and these systems make up the manual's chapters.
 The Quick Reference Guide shows you all of the product's system and assists in locating their chapters.
 Each chapter in turn has its own comprehensive Table of Contents.